China options limited as U.S. panel outcasts Huawei, ZTE

 His Republican opponent, Mitt Romney, says if elected he will label China a currency manipulator from day one.

 Ed Snyder, an analyst at Charter Equity Research in San Francisco, said the committee's report could lead to retaliation against U.S. companies that sell products in China in the telecommunications industry and beyond.
-He mentioned Cisco Systems Inc, Google Inc, Qualcomm Inc, Apple Inc as examples, but said non-tech U.S. companies could also be hit.
+He mentioned Cisco Systems Inc (CSCO.O), Google Inc (GOOG.O), Qualcomm Inc (QCOM.O), Apple Inc (AAPL.O) as examples, but said non-tech U.S. companies could also be hit.

 "By calling them out like this, they're almost certain to get retribution," Snyder said.
 "There's a lot of ripe targets."